rivercut404/RTOS_design_101/README.txt

   - If timer interrupt occur then the state of the task executing goto NOT_RUNNING (by kernel API)

   - At the beginning of each task, Check the state of its own state and if NOT_RUNNING, then yeild

+    yeild function has not been called => So, No context switching